Mencius on Moral Dilemmas: 捨生取義 孟子

 My Favorite Mencian Teaching of All Times

 When I was younger, I learned from Mencius how wise people make decisions.
-He gave a clear example of choosing between two things we like.
+He gave a simple but powerful example of choosing between two things we like.

-Mencius once said, "I like the fish and the bear paws.
-If I had to pick one, I would give up the fish for the bear paws."
+Mencius once said, "I like both fish and bear paws.
+But if I had to choose, I would give up the fish for the bear paws."

 孟子曰:「魚,我所欲也,熊掌,亦我所欲也 ; 二者不 可得兼,舍魚而取熊掌者也。